 As a caregiver, keeping your finances separate from those of your loved one is difficult, if not impossible, especially if your elder has few assets and limited income.
 Even if an aging parent lives in a long-term care facility paid for by Medicaid, adult children often shell out money to help cover personal needs and the occasional treat.
 Many think that because the cost of care is covered by the government, they have been absolved of all financial responsibility, but this is not quite true in some states.

 Why You May Be Responsible for Your Parents’ Nursing Home Bills

-“Filial responsibility” laws hold that the adult child (or children) of an impoverished parent has the legal obligation to pay for the necessities of the parent who cannot do so for themselves.
+“Filial responsibility” laws (also known as filial support laws or filial piety laws) hold that the adult child (or children) of an impoverished parent has the legal obligation to pay for the necessities of the parent who cannot do so for themselves.
 The courts need not divide the liability evenly between the children but may simply consider who is more able to pay this debt.

-There are currently 28 states with some type of filial responsibility laws (also known as filial support or filial piety laws) on the books:
+There are currently 27 states (and Puerto Rico) with some type of filial responsibility laws on the books:

 - North Dakota

 For more information on whether these state statutes are something for you and your family to worry about, consult with a reputable attorney who specializes in elder law issues, Medicaid or estate planning in your state.
 Use the elder law attorney directory to find a legal professional near you.